-- (a) not more than 60 points may be credited to a conjoint combination from a previously completed degree. - (b) in all circumstances, a conjoint degree's combination must include at least 180 points completed at the University of Canterbury.
+- (a) not more than 60 points may be credited to a conjoint combination from a previously completed degree. - (b) in all circumstances, a conjoint degree's combination must include at least 180 points completed at Te Whare Wānanga o Waitaha | University of Canterbury.